nanoframework/nanoFramework.IoT.Device/devices/Atecc608/README.md

 ## Known Limitations

+- **I2C bus speed must be 100 kHz** for reliable wake-up.
+Higher speeds may cause the wake pulse to be too short.
 - **Lock operations are irreversible.** Once a configuration or data zone is locked, it cannot be unlocked.
 - **Counter increments are irreversible.** Each counter has a maximum value of 2,097,151.
 - Trust&GO variants come pre-provisioned and pre-locked.
 Configuration zone modification is not available on these devices.